BYLAWS of the Gustavus Community Center

 5. Number of Directors

-The number of directors of this corporation shall be five voting Directors and four non-voting Alternate Directors.
+The number of directors of this corporation shall be nine.
 The number of directors may be increased or decreased from time to time by amendment to the bylaws, but a decrease may not have the effect of shortening the term of an incumbent director.

 6. Membership and Term of Office of Board of Directors